alexsinfarosa/model/README.md

 6. A new icon should have been added to the `HOME` screen of your iphone
 7. Click on the new icon to open the app
 8. You should always use the new app to lunch the application instead of navigating to the site

+On Android

+1. Go to the site: [link](https://alexsinfarosa.github.io/blueberry-maggot-model-new/)